mryap/mryap.github.io/_posts/2018-12-01-Data-Sci-Workflow-Baking-Analogies.md

 5. Every cook also works in their own personal, particular way with tools they've invented themselves - no way to start anything bigger than a Great Britain Bake Off as collaboration is hard.

-If the candidate can't explain a data science workflow to a non-technical audience using easy to relate daily analogies, consider hashtag#hireYap
+If the candidate can't explain a data science workflow to a non-technical audience using easy to relate daily analogies, consider hiring me.